Clarkson helps Jazz to 5th straight, beat Nuggets 109-105

+DENVER (AP) — The game had a certain intensity — not necessarily playoff intensity, Nuggets big man Nikola Jokic cautioned, but definitely a tension.

+They always do when these two fierce Northwest Division rivals take the court.

-DENVER (AP) — Reserve Jordan Clarkson scored 23 points, Donovan Mitchell added 18 and the Utah Jazz beat the Nuggets 109-105 Sunday night in a rematch of their thrilling first-round playoff series last season that Denver captured in seven games.
+Reserve Jordan Clarkson scored 23 points, Donovan Mitchell added 18 and the Utah Jazz beat the Nuggets 109-105 Sunday night in their first meeting since a thrilling playoff series last season that Denver captured in seven games.

-Rudy Gobert finished with 15 points and 13 rebounds in a game in which Mitchell struggled with his shot, going 7 of 20 from the field.
+Rudy Gobert finished with 15 points and 13 rebounds in a contest in which Mitchell struggled with his shot, going 7 of 20 from the field.
 But Mitchell hit a clutch fadeaway with 1:01 remaining and with Denver staging a late rally.
 Mitchell also had seven assists as the Jazz won their fifth straight game.

-Nikola Jokic had 35 points, 14 rebounds and nine assists, while Jamal Murray chipped in 30 for the Nuggets.
-Murray averaged 31.6 points in the playoff series inside the NBA bubble to help the Nuggets overcome a 3-1 deficit to knock off the Jazz.
+Jokic had 35 points, 14 rebounds and nine assists, while Jamal Murray chipped in 30 — 24 in the first half — for the Nuggets.
+Murray averaged 31.6 points in the first-round playoff series inside the NBA bubble to help the Nuggets overcome a 3-1 deficit to knock off the Jazz.

 The Jazz took the lead for good late in the third quarter when Mike Conley stole the ball from Jokic and dished it over to Clarkson, who hit a 3-pointer.
 But the Nuggets hung around until end.
 Murray drained a 3-pointer with about seven seconds remaining to bring the Nuggets to within 107-105.